 Temecula, CA 92590.

-The two separate Annual ANA Summer Seminar six-day sessions will be held Saturday, June 15, to Thursday, June 20, and from Saturday, June 22, to Thursday, June 27, 2018.
+The two Annual ANA Summer Seminar six-day sessions will be held Saturday, June 27, to Thursday, July 2, and from Saturday, July 4, to Thursday, July 9, 2020.

 "We’re most appreciative to PNG for again making a scholarship available to a young numismatist," said ANA Executive Director Kim Kiick.
 "It’s a tremendous opportunity to learn and grow into a more informed collector.
 Many previous Summer Seminar attendees have gone on to become hobby leaders and successful dealers."

 Participants ranging from teenagers to seniors take class instruction on specific numismatic-related topics or the hobby’s technical and business aspects.
 Additional information about the ANA Summer Seminar can be found on the ANA website at www.money.org/summerseminar.